Mississippi Labor Laws Guide

 According to the Consolidated Omnibus Budget Reconciliation Act, or COBRA, employees are allowed to retain health care insurance and benefits after the termination of employment.

-Federal regulations also state the law can be applied to employers with over 20 employees, and the coverage can be extended to up to 30 months.
+Federal regulations also state the law can be applied to employers with over 20 employees, and the coverage can be extended for up to 30 months.

 Mini-COBRA applies to small businesses with 2–19 employees and is enforced in Mississippi.

-Therefore, the state's mini-COBRA ensures 12 months of continuation coverage, in case an employer has fewer than 20 employees.
+Therefore, the state's mini-COBRA ensures 12 months of continuation coverage if an employer has fewer than 20 employees.

 Record-keeping laws